ashishgoswami07/TinyUrl-Generator-Project/README.md

 ---

-✅ This version now correctly states: **Java + DSA + HashMap implementation**.
+✅ Now your README has:
+- Overview
+- Features
+- Tech Stack
+- Folder Structure
+- Java Example Code
+- **Mermaid Flowchart** (Long URL → Short URL → Retrieve Original)

-Do you want me to also add a **Java code snippet preview** (like the `TinyUrl` class with HashMap logic) inside README so recruiters can quickly see how it works?
+👉 Do you also want me to add a **screenshot/demo GIF** section so visitors can visually see your project running?